 Building an Email List

-The model is built around the Buyer’s Journey.
-Then we construct content that delivers value.
-The goal is to provide valued content that a visitor wants and assists them in their purchasing decision.
+The model is built around the Buyer’s Journey, pictured below.
+The goal is to provide valued content at each stage in this process: awareness, interest, consideration, purchase and delight.
 The content can be anything (video, webinar, infographic, report, etc.).
-The idea is to help prospects make a better buying decision.
-By doing so, we obtain many side benefits, including relationship building and converting the perception of our organization from sales to a partner.
+The key is to HELP your prospects make a better buying decision.
+In doing so, we obtain many benefits, including relationship building and changing the perception of our organization from a seller to a partner.

-This may seem like a long way to go to get an email into an inbox?
-Eh – NO!
+Does this seem like a long way to go to get an email into an inbox?
+It’s not!

-Most companies take a very short view of their business.
-Yet, marketing is not the same as other parts of your organization.
-Many aspects of marketing are a macro long-term game.
-They require a strategic big picture approach.
+Most companies take a very short-term view of their business, but marketing is a macro long-term game.
+It requires a strategic big picture approach.
 It requires patience.
-There are micro and quicker efforts marketing can take to grow your business (such as advertising), but developing a reliable communication and content marketing strategy is not one of them.
+Of course there are micro and quicker efforts marketing can take to grow your business (such as advertising), but developing reliable communication with your customers and crafting a content marketing strategy are long-term efforts with big payoffs.